sassafrastech/db-backup/README.md

 # db-backup
 Simple Ruby script for doing regular, local DB backups and cleaning out old ones.
-Keeps hourly backups for a week, daily backups for 90 days.
+Keeps hourly backups for a week, daily backups for 90 days, monthly backups forever.

 A typical cron job might look like this: